 I see it too late, already mid-step.
 I try to lean right, changing course mid-leap, and land off-keel on my foot, knee and hip misaligned, my ankle slipping at a precarious angle.
 I avoid it, by an inch.

 Its eyes are already gone, the jellied corneas gobbled up by ravens and crows.
-The rest of its body lies sprawled across the path, stomach clawed open to reveal the narrow rafters of its ribs, the purple, rusty entrails, and blood still fresh enough to hold some of its bright red color.
-The rain has dampened the smell, but its there, thick and meaty.
+The rest of its body lies sprawled across the path, stomach clawed open to reveal the narrow rafters of its ribs, the purple, rusty entrails, and blood still fresh enough to hold some of its bright red colours.
+The rain has dampened the smell, but it’s there, thick and meaty.
 A hare.

 In the shower, hot, soapy water streams down my forehead and into my eyes and fills the room with steam.
 I am relieved to confirm that the blood is my own, a cut I did not notice.
 My mouth is dry and as I imagine my blue trainered foot sinking into the carcass, cracking bone and flesh.
 Mud and blood form a dark stream along the base of the bath, disappearing down the drain, leaving a faint trail of sediment and the white, smooth surface.

-Elan Grug Muse is a PhD student at the Welsh department in Swansea University.
+The writer of Hare, Elan Grug Muse is a PhD student at the Welsh Department at Swansea University.
 She won the chair at the 2013 Urdd eisteddfod; is co-editor of Y Stamp; a member of the Cywion Cranogwen collective; and in 2017 published her first volume of poetry, Ar Ddisberod with Cyhoeddiadau Barddas.